 Kids who are sore loser (and grownups too for that matter), have a set of beliefs that make them lose twice.
 First, they lose the game, the achievements, their friends.
 But worst of all, they lose an opportunity to strengthen their self image.

 We all feel pain when we lose.
 The difference is in the intensity of the pain.
-If it is such a huge pain, it de-motivates us.
-We are sore losers because we wallow in our loss.
-If we are able to move forward easily, we are not so “sore” and only a little bit disappointed.
+If it’s such a huge pain, it de-motivates us.
+We’re sore losers because we wallow in our loss.
+If we are able to move forward easily, we aren’t so “sore” and only a little bit disappointed.

 - In everything in life, there are winners and losers – This belief usually comes from a household where the parents (either one or both of them) see the world as black and white.

-- I can’t – This belief will be developed if a child is not encouraged and supported enough.
-For example, if one child is capable of something and gets attention for it while the one cannot do something but gets punished or ignored.
+- I can’t – This belief develops if a child doesn’t get enough support and encouragement.
+For example, if one child is capable of something and gets attention for it while another one can’t do something but gets punished or ignored.

-- It is important what others think about me – This belief will be developed if important adults in a child’s life focus too much on their social status.
+- It’s important what others think about me – This belief will be developed if important adults in a child’s life focus too much on their social status.
 If they have the “disease to please”.

 - I hate competitions – This belief occurs when a child has too much competition in which they are regularly unsuccessful.

-- In every competition there is only one winner – A competitive household encourages this belief in children.
+- In every competition there’s only one winner – A competitive household encourages this belief in children.

-- I must achieve 100% – Children will believe this if their parents are perfectionists and they experience pain every time they do not get 100%.
+- I must achieve 100% – Children will believe this if their parents are perfectionists and they experience pain every time they don’t get 100%.

-- It is a matter of luck – Parents who believe life is to blame for their problems will raise children who blame luck for their failures.
+- It’s a matter of luck – Parents who believe life is to blame for their problems will raise children who blame luck for their failures.

-- If I do not succeed, I am exposed – Children who, for some reason, need to hide their abilities (or disabilities) may develop a belief like this.
+- If I don’t succeed, I am exposed – Children who, for some reason, need to hide their abilities (or disabilities) may develop a belief like this.

-- Others do not know who I am inside – This belief will be developed by a child whose circumstances mean they behave differently socially to how they behave at home.
+- Others don’t know who I am inside – This belief will be developed by a child whose circumstances mean they behave differently socially to how they behave at home.

-- It is too hard – This belief can be developed in a house where parents are competitive, perfectionist, judgmental or critical.
+- It’s too hard – This belief can be developed in a house where parents are competitive, perfectionist, judgmental or critical.

-- I do not want to be successful because I gain something from being a sore loser – This belief is very subconscious.
+- I don’t want to be successful because I gain something from being a sore loser – This belief is very subconscious.
 Children whose parents give extra attention to “victims” and the infirm will develop such a belief.